bluenote10/PandasDataFrameGUI/README.md

 # Pandas DataFrame GUI

-A minimalistic GUI for analyzing Pandas DataFrames.
+A minimalistic GUI for analyzing Pandas DataFrames based on wxPython.

 ## Features